jamesliley/OptHoldoutSize_pipelines/README.md

 If plotting to the R graphics device, figures will overplot, rather than all print simultaneously.

 Some scripts print information to the console.

+Figures are named descriptively, rather than corresponding to manuscript position.